Free Kitchen Hacks eBook

 Looking for the ultimate cookie in terms of texture and flavor?
 These delicious, chewy Caramel Pecan Chocolate Chip Cookies bring you nutty, chocolatey deliciousness with pools of ooey gooey caramel.

-But as a time-strapped mom who enjoys a dang good cookie, I think what I appreciate most about this recipe is that the cookie dough requires no chilling time before baking, meaning from craving to cooling, these cookies are ready to enjoy in less than 30 minutes and with only one bowl required.
-That’s right— less clean up, too!
+But as a time-strapped mom who enjoys a dang good cookie, I think what I appreciate most about this recipe is that the cookie dough requires no chilling time before baking.

-Pecan Caramel Cookies with Chocolate Chips Ingredients
+Pecan Caramel Cookies with Chocolate Chips Ingredient Highlights

-- Chewy Caramels.
 Make sure you get chewy caramels, not hard candy, caramel creams, or caramel sauce.
+You can use semi-sweet or dark chocolate chips.
+I used dark!

 Caramel Pecan Chocolate Chip Cookies Tips and Tricks